What’s the difference between Department of Immigration and Border Protection and the Department of Agriculture and Water Resources?

 For further information please read, What can I bring or send to Australia?

 When to tick ‘yes’ on your Incoming Passenger Card

 You will be given an Incoming Passenger Card (IPC) before you arrive in Australia.
 This is a legal document.
 You must tick Yes if you are carrying certain food, plant material or animal products.
 You can take these declared items with you to the clearance point where they will be assessed by a Department of Agriculture and Water Resources officer.

 Alternatively, you may dispose of food, plant material or animal products on arrival in the bins located in the terminal.

-On arrival your baggage may be assessed by x–ray, detector dog or inspected by a Department of Agriculture officer.
+On arrival your baggage may be assessed by x–ray, detector dog or inspected by a Department of Agriculture and Water Resourcese officer.
 If you fail to declare or dispose of any biosecurity items, or make a false declaration:

 - you could be fined $AUD340 on the spot, or

 - you could be prosecuted, fined more than $AUD66,000 and risk 10 years in jail and a criminal record.

 In many cases items you declare will be returned to you after inspection.
 However, any items that present a biosecurity risk will be withheld.
 Depending on the risk, you can: